Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 * http://localhost:6543/add_page/SomePageName invokes the add view for a Page.

-* To generate an error, visit http://localhost:6543/add_page which will generate an ``IndexErrorr: tuple index out of range`` error.
+* To generate an error, visit http://localhost:6543/add_page which will generate an ``IndexError: tuple index out of range`` error.
 You'll see an interactive traceback facility provided by :term:`pyramid_debugtoolbar`.